Rehabilitation of Marawi

-The rehabilitation of Marawi began following the end of the Battle of Marawi in October 2017, which left the city of Marawi devastated.
-The five month-conflict which started in May 2017 saw government forces fighting against ISIL-affiliated militants led by Isnilon Hapilon of the Abu Sayyaf and Omar and Abdullah Maute of the Maute group.
+Rehabilitation of Marawi began following the end of a five month-battle in the city in October 2017.
+The battle left most of the city devastated, as government forces fought against ISIL-affiliated militants led by Isnilon Hapilon of the Abu Sayyaf and Omar and Abdullah Maute of the Maute group.

 History

-Efforts to rehabilitate Marawi began even as the Battle of Marawi was still ongoing.
-An inter-agency taskforce called Task Force Bangon Marawi was set up on June 28, 2017, to facilitate the rehabilitation after the conflict subsides.
-The Philippine hosting of the regional 2019 Southeast Asian Games was initially cancelled in August 2017 with government funds meant for the hosting to be reallocated to the rehabilitation efforts.
-Two months later the government said that the country will remain as hosts.
+Amidst the ongoing Battle of Marawi, President Rodrigo Duterte created an inter-agency taskforce called Task Force Bangon Marawi on June 28, 2017, to facilitate the rehabilitation after the conflict subsides.
+Government funds allocated for the Philippine hosting of the regional 2019 Southeast Asian Games was initially cancelled in August 2017 and reallocated to the rehabilitation efforts; two months later, the government said that the country will remain as hosts.

-The Department of the Interior and Local Government has announced that the rehabilitation efforts has already begun by October 18, 2017.
-By October 27, 2017, a few days after the conflict ended, the Armed Forces of the Philippines dissolved its Joint Task Force Marawi which marks the start of full-scale rehabilitation of Marawi.
-The military set up Joint Task Force Ranao to replace the defunct task force to facilitate the rehabilitation efforts.
+On October 18, 2017, the Department of the Interior and Local Government announced that rehabilitation efforts had already begun.
+By October 27, 2017, a few days after the conflict ended, the Armed Forces of the Philippines dissolved its Joint Task Force Marawi, and set up Joint Task Force Ranao to facilitate the rehabilitation efforts.

-The Philippine military started clearing unexploded ordnance after battle and has cleared around 85 percent of the ordnance by May 2018.
-Around 70 percent of the displaced residents of Marawi has returned to the city by this time.
+The Philippine military started clearing unexploded ordnance after the battle and cleared around 85 percent of the ordnance by May 2018, facilitating the return of around 70 percent of displaced Marawi residents.

 In 2020, the chair of Task Force Bangon Marawi declared that 20%-30% of Marawi City had been rehabilitated.
-As of November 2020, some 2,800 families remain in temporary shelters.
-Five years after the siege, in May 2022, the 72% of Marawi City has been rehabilitated.
+Around 2,800 families remained in temporary shelters by November 2020.
+Five years after the siege, in May 2022, 72% of Marawi City had been rehabilitated.
+On 5 December 2024 PBBM created the Office of the Presidential Adviser for Marawi Rehabilitation and Development (OPAMRD) to implement programs, activities, and projects for the rebuilding of Marawi and nearby localities.

+On June 23, 2025, President Bongbong Marcos visited and inspected the construction progress of Marawi Dansalan Integrated School (MDIS) in barangay Moncado Colony.
+The school campus is made of 10 four-storey school buildings that will accommodate children from preschool to senior high school.
+He also directed that the new Marawi City General Hospital to open ahead of time in August instead of September.